Essays in Ephesians #20, Part 1

 I was raised to value pride.
 As a child, I was taught that some people were better than others.
 Family backgrounds, homes, ethnicity, beauty, money, material success, education, intelligence and reputation mattered.
 I absorbed the idea that it was good to be “better.”
 Not for the joy or beauty of excellence for its own sake, but because being “better” moved people up on an invisible pecking order based on comparisons.
 I was proud of being the best reader in fourth grade—not because I loved to read (which I did), but because it felt good to be first.
 It made my parents happy too.
 When my sister asked our Dad why she could not play with the neighbors, he said, “Because we are better than they are.”
 She asked, “What makes us better?”
 Our Dad replied, “Because we have books and they don’t.”

 My parents joined the throng families who came out of the depression and WW 2 with an intense drive for upward mobility and looking good.
 They had tasted poverty and wanted their children to move up in the world.
 They didn’t want us to work as hard has they had—or know the deprivations they had felt.
 My sisters and I agreed; we all wanted to grow up to be beautiful, rich, smart, successful and famous—like movie stars.
 We were expected to conform to our parent’s wishes and wanted them to be proud of us.
 In turn, they boasted in our achievements and criticized our weaknesses.
-When, in my thirties, I became depressed and disoriented, my weaknesses and need were hidden with family silence, criticism and shame.

-Despite the inconsistencies and double standards, the world that I grew up in, the 1940’s and ’50’s, was a culturally Christian world where children still honored their parents, families were more important than peer groups, and everyone I knew gave lip service to God’s Ten Commandments.
-But, along with so many, during the 1960’s I’d was wooed away from Biblical humility and trust in God and began thinking that moral relativism, critical thinking, scientific materialism and humanism were more relevant than Christianity.
+Despite these inconsistencies and double standards, the world that I grew up in, the 1940’s and early ’50’s, was a culturally Christian world where my friends and I still honored our parents, our families were more important than peer groups, and everyone I knew gave lip service to God’s Ten Commandments.
+But, while in college, I’d was wooed away from trust in God and taught to think that moral relativism, critical thinking, scientific materialism and humanism were more relevant than Christianity.

 My grandchildren, however, have grown up in a world of palpable fear, visible carnal paganism and uncertainty.
-Absolutes are out, relativism has surged and the Judeo-Christian values that have undergirded Western civilization for centuries have been bent, reinterpreted or denied by many.
+Absolutes are out, relativism has surged and the Judeo-Christian values that have undergirded Western civilization for centuries are being bent, reinterpreted or denied by many.
 At times, respect for one individual person’s subjective feelings is more important than respect for Godly principles and the good of the community.
 Selflessness is out and selfishness is in.
 So is syncretism.
 And entitlement.
 And anger.
 For many who ride the secular cultural bandwagon, Jesus’ faith, hope and love are not only untenable, but His ways are also unrealistic, dangerous.

-I recently wept while watching a PBS DVD hosted by Henry Louis Gates about the origins and influence of Gospel music.
+These huge changes in spiritual climate came home to me recently while watching a PBS DVD hosted by Henry Louis Gates about the origins and influence of Gospel music.
 Gospel music began in the 1930’s on Chicago’s South Side.
 Between 1939 and 1953, I lived on Chicago’s North Side.
 The photos from black churches on Chicago’s South side from the 1920’s through the 1950’s pictured a sliver of the world I grew up in.
 I’m white as white—I didn’t see my first black person until I was at least six years old.
 My world was segregated, but I recognized the light of God shining on the faces of the African-American men and women on Gate’s DVD—both those singing gospel music as well as those singing the English (from England) hymns of more conservative African Americn churches.
 On walking out of their South side churches on Sunday morning, black believers carried themselves straight and tall and dignified; they shone with the same light shining on their faces that I saw on the faces of the white people I saw walking out of the North side churches I attended on Sunday mornings.
 I felt it, I saw it— in their carriage and on their faces.
 Love.
 In many ways our worlds were the same.

 Such a mixture—I was raised to be proud—to do good and be proud of it, with an eye set toward earthly success and the lusts of the world and the flesh.
 I was also sent to church on Sundays, where I met men and women whose eyes were set on eternal values—humility, justice, faith, hope and love.
 I met Jesus.
 Somehow, the thought was imprinted on my heart that despite the evil of economic and social injustices, the divide between people was not black vs. white or rich vs. poor but was good vs. bad, kind vs. mean, honest vs. dishonest, believer vs. unbeliever, righteous vs. unrighteous.
 I didn’t know it then, but know now, that I grew up in a world where Christians salted the city, on the North side and the South.
 The world was a churched world.
 A world, yes, with horrendous problems, but nevertheless a world where believers and principled men and women walked on the Chicago streets—men and women, black and white, with shining and hopeful faces, a world where courteous smiles were common—and I could safely ride the Lake Street bus or El from the Loop to the Garfield Park-West side—as the only white passenger.
 Was I safe?
 Naïve?
 Ignorant?
 I don’t know.
 Most likely all—

 In many places, that community is gone.
 I know it survives in scattered communities, salted by humility, hard work, and service.
 But the attitude of servanthood is waning— communities where men, black or white, smiled and said hello as they washed our car windows and filled our gas tanks are gone.
 The Judeo-Christian values, the Biblical faith, hope and love of the last century are counter-cultural today.
 The sense of community, unity, patriotism, willing self-sacrifice and purpose that marked the war years is a memory.
-After living through the post war hopes of the 1940’s and ’50’s, I succumbed to the loss of faith that marked the disillusionments of the 1960’s and the fads of evolutionary moral progress and I’m Okay—you’re Okay; I lost my early faith.
+After living through the post war hopes of the 1940’s and ’50’s, after joining in loss of faith that marked the disillusionments of the 1960’s and the fads of evolutionary moral progress and I’m Okay—you’re Okay, I had a lot to unlearn in the 1970’s when I returned to faith and began to grow up in Christ.

-I had a lot to unlearn when I returned to faith and began to grow up in Christ.
-We all do.
-But how?
-As Christians, we are taught that the same God who made Paul a minister “according to the gift of God’s grace” is at work in us —conforming us to the image of Christ, making us into His beloved servants.
-But, temptations to doubt God are real.
-They fill the very air we breathe.
-They influence our friends and families who don’t yet know the Lord.
-It’s easy to lose perspective— to doubt.
+It would have been impossible— but, fortunately, the same God who made Paul a minister “according to the gift of God’s grace” was at work in me, and continues to work in every believer, conforming us to the image of Christ, making us into His beloved servants.
+We need the Holy Spirit.
+We need to line up our lives to agree with the life of Jesus Christ indwelling our beings.
+In a culture where temptations to doubt God are real, and the influence of our friends and families who don’t yet know the Lord is strong, it is easy to lose perspective— to doubt.

 This, is about Scripture